 Instructions

-- Put the cooled onion in a bowl with the apple, sage and black pudding.
+- Put the cooled onion in a mixing bowl with the apple, sage and black pudding.
 Season with salt and freshly ground black pepper and mix everything together well.

 To assemble and cook the wellington: